stho32/MicroCloud/README.md

 A little bit of setup and cables later I can start ~18 virtual machines from preconfigured images simply by running a powershell command.
 [Details on architecture and setup here](docs/architecture.md)

-I want it to become a little independet "micro cloud" which will allow me and my collegues to request testing and build environments on demand.
+I want it to become a little independent "micro cloud" which will allow me and my collegues to request testing and build environments on demand.

 ## What commands are available? (demo??)